Trump lays a big bet by repeating act at heart of impeachment investigation

 As he departed the White House for Florida, he called for two countries — including one of America's top adversaries — to probe the family of one of his potential 2020 rivals, former Vice President Joe Biden.

-If Trump were subject to traditional legal jeopardy, it would be highly unusual — not to mention, counter-productive — to brazenly and publicly re-commit the possible crime for which he was under investigation.
-But the Justice Department has opined that the president cannot be indicted for any reason, and he has no concern that he will be held accountable in a courtroom anytime soon.
+If Trump were subject to traditional legal jeopardy, it would be highly unusual — not to mention, counterproductive — to brazenly and publicly recommit the possible crime for which he was under investigation.
+But the Justice Department has opined that the president cannot be indicted for any reason, and Trump has no concern that he will be held accountable in a courtroom anytime soon.

 He's deploying a two-pronged strategy, said Republican strategist Ron Bonjean, who helped shepherd Supreme Court Justice Neil Gorsuch's nomination through the Senate and has worked as a leadership aide in both chambers of Congress.